 8 Hummingbirds in Kansas

-The 8 species of hummingbirds in Kansas are the Ruby-throated Hummingbird, Black-chinned Hummingbird, Rufous Hummingbird, Calliope Hummingbird, Broad-tailed Hummingbird, Anna’s Hummingbird, Broad-billed Hummingbird, and the Costa’s Hummingbird.
+Once again, the 8 species of hummingbirds that you might spot in Kansas are the Ruby-throated Hummingbird, Black-chinned Hummingbird, Rufous Hummingbird, Calliope Hummingbird, Broad-tailed Hummingbird, Anna’s Hummingbird, Broad-billed Hummingbird, and the Costa’s Hummingbird.

 Based on the range maps of authoritative sources like allaboutbirds.org and ebird.org, we’ve put together a list of hummingbirds most likely to be seen in the state of Kansas.
 For each species in this list you’ll find the species name, pictures of what it looks like, specifications about appearance, and where and when you may be able to spot them.
 We will list the most common species first and the rare ones last.